Traveling With Batteries

 Major notebook computer manufacturers have recalled lithium ion batteries because of fires and overheating due to production defects.

-Finally, always engage the trigger lock when traveling with batteries installed in cordless power tools.
+Always engage the trigger lock when traveling with batteries installed in cordless power tools.

-Back to Top - Traveling With Batteries
+Back to top - Traveling with Batteries

-Home Page for Cruise Vacation Advisor
+Return to Home Page - Cruise Vacation Advisor